Herbal Medicines Safety Aspects For Pregnant and Breastfeeding Women

 In Traditional Chinese Medicine (TCM), Jing is the foundational treasure that translates to our primal essence or life force energy.
 Jing is our "savings account" of long-term energy, which is depleted through excess stress, worry, exhaustion, overwork, lack of sleep, and childbirth.
 Jing is connected with longevity, vitality, sexual energy, and creative powers, and can be nourished and preserved using tonic herbs and adaptogens such as Cordyceps mushroom, Reishi mushroom, He Shou Wu root, Eucommia bark, and more.

->> Related: Ways You Are Leaking Your Jing Energy
+Related: Ways You Are Leaking Your Jing Energy

 Understanding Placentophagia

-• Preventing postnatal depression
+• Support postnatal recovery

 • Oats